-Unauthorized use of TOE can be achieved by a degradation of the security mechanisms which is countered by O.OPERATE and O.FLAW, or by modification of the security mechanisms countered by O.TAMPER_ES. or by modification of TSF data, countered by O.MOD_MEMORY.
+Unauthorized use of TOE can be achieved by a degradation of the security mechanisms which is countered by O.FLAW.

-T.T_CMD
+To be able to have an unauthorized use of sequences sent to the TOE, it is necessary to achieve a degradation of the security mechanisms which is countered by O.FLAW.

-To be able to have an unauthorized use of sequences sent to the TOE, it is necessary to achieve a degradation of the security mechanisms which is countered by O.OPERATE and O.FLAW, or to modify the security mechanisms countered by O.TAMPER_ES or by modification of TSF data, countered by O.MOD_MEMORY.T.MOD_SOFT The modification of embedded software of the TOE is countered by a correct operation of security mechanisms O.OPERATE and O.FLAW.
-The threat includes modification of the security mechanisms themselves which is countered by O.TAMPER_ES and modification of TSF data, countered by A.COPERATE and O.FLAW.
+The modification of embedded software of the TOE is countered by a correct operation of security mechanisms O.FLAW.